Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children are learning how to be in healthy relationships which includes learning how to listen effectively.
+Children are learning how to engage in healthy relationships through your loving interactions, which includes learning how to listen effectively.
 Skill building takes intentional practice.
-Learning about developmental milestones can help a parent to better understand what their child is going through.
-Here are some examples:
+Learning about developmental milestones can help you better understand what your child is working hard to learn.

-- Five-and-Six-year-olds can have limited attention spans and thrive on encouragement.
-They might not listen well and act too busy with their playing, particularly when they don’t like what you are saying.
+- Five and six-year-olds can have limited attention spans and thrive on encouragement.
+They might not listen well and act too busy when they’re playing, particularly if they don’t like what you are saying.

 - Ten-year-olds are interested in figuring out the thoughts and feelings of others.
 There is much more of a give-and-take in friendships with listening, talking, and compromising.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - Model listening while interacting with your child.
 Modeling listening skills can be one of the greatest teaching tools.

 - Set a goal for yourself.
 Pick a time of day when you know that you and your child will be talking.
 Then, notice your body language.
 Ask yourself: “What is my body communicating, and how am I demonstrating that I’m listening?”

 - Listen for thought and feeling.
 In addition to listening to the content of what your child says, also see if you can identify the unspoken thought and feeling behind the content, in other words, the context.

 - Children need their parents’ attention to thrive.
 Why not build a sacred time into your routine when you are fully present to listen to what your child has to tell you?
 Turn your phone off.
 Set a timer if you need.

 - Learn listening strategies together by trying them out.